Dranzior/Archipelago/worlds/tloz_ooa/docs/en_The Legend of Zelda - Oracle of Ages.md

 * Cheating in an essence break the second screen of the inventory (Please don't)
 * Some key door are only locked in one side, which create situation when you enter a screen and you are softlock if don't have the key.
+* Trade items aren't displayed properly in the second screen

 ## Frequently Asked Questions